Chicago police reveal how Smollett case was cracked

 A dozen detectives were assigned to a case that became a national story after Smollett, who is black and gay, reported on Jan.
 29 that he’d been attacked in one of Chicago’s swankiest neighborhoods, Streeterville.

-Detectives Commander Edward Wodnicki said they dispatched a pair of detectives to Northwestern Memorial Hospital to interview Smollett.
+Detectives Cmdr.
+Edward Wodnicki said they dispatched a pair of detectives to Northwestern Memorial Hospital to interview Smollett.

 “We started a full scale hate crimes investigation,” he said.